FAQ

 For full details, see Unlocking a Trial Installation

-How can I upgrade to a new version of Sawmill without losing my profiles, databases,
+How can I upgrade to a new version of Sawmill without losing my profiles, databases, and other data?

 When upgrading 8.6.x to a newer 8.6.x on Windows, just install the new version on top of the old.
 When upgrading from an older 8.1.x version to a newer 8.6.x version on Windows, just install the new version on top of the old; when you next view the profiles, it will ask you to convert the older-format profiles and databases to the new.
 When upgrading 8.x to a newer 8.x on non-Windows, install the new and copy profiles, databases, etc. from the old LogAnalysisInfo to the new; if it's from 8.1.x to 8.6.x, it will prompt for conversion.
 When upgrading 7 to 8.6.x, use the Import link in the Admin menu.